GDPR Code of Conduct for True Influence

 Ordinarily the request is processed in communication with the data controller and if it is to be ported, it is returned back to the data controller.

-In exceptional circumstances where TIG has to handle the request of a data subject without the cooperation of the data controller, appropriate precautions will be taken to prevent a wrongful disclosure since it would be in the legitimate interest of TIG to be indemnified against any possible wrongful disclosure.
+In exceptional circumstances where True Influence has to handle the request of a data subject without the cooperation of the data controller, appropriate precautions will be taken to prevent a wrongful disclosure since it would be in the legitimate interest of True Influence to be indemnified against any possible wrongful disclosure.

 21. GSD Data Transmission Policy